-where the poles and zeros are given in rad/s.
 This model-reduced compensator has a pole at the origin and two zeros on the negative real axis left of the pole, which is a classical PID controller.
 It also has another pole on the negative real axis beyond the zeros, which corresponds to high frequency low-pass filtering.
-It may therefore be thought of as a feedback PID compensator with the derivative term acted upon by a first-order low-pass filter.
-This type of filtered derivative action is typically included in PID controllers to reduce the bandwidth of the controller and associated undesirable amplification of high-frequency noise, as well as to make them implementable (the ideal PID equation is non-causal due to the fact that there is an excess of zeros).
+It may therefore be thought of as a feedback

+PID compensator with the derivative term acted upon by a first-order low-pass filter.
+This type of filtered derivative action is implemented in PID controllers to reduce the bandwidth of the controller and associated undesirable amplification of high-frequency noise, as well as to make them implementable (the ideal PID equation is non-causal due to the fact that there is an excess of zeros).
 This PID controller is very simple to implement with a single inverting operational amplifier configuration.
-A second inverter buffer stage is needed to eliminate the undesired inversion caused by the first stage.
+A second inverter buffer stage is needed to eliminate the undesirable inversion caused by the first stage.

-A frequency response comparison of the two compensators designed in this section is shown in Figure 14.7.
+A frequency response comparison of the two compensators designed in this section is shown in Figure 13.7.
 There is excellent correlation between the Bode plots, showing that the MRROLQGI/LTR compensator performance will be almost exactly the same as the ROLQGI/LTR compensator.

-Figure 14.7: Comparison of compensator frequency response - ROLQGI/LTR and MRROLQGI/LTR.
+Figure 13.7: Comparison of compensator frequency response - ROLQGI/LTR and MRROLQGI/LTR.

-Initial ROLQGI design resulted in no gain margin reduction from infinity but had a loss of phase margin from $65.4^{\circ}$ to $56.3^{\circ}$ .
-The iterative loop transfer recovery process resulted in a controlled system phase margin of $63.7^{\circ}$ .
+Initial ROLQGI design resulted in no gain margin reduction from infinity but had a loss of phase margin from 65.4° to 56.3° .
+The iterative loop transfer recovery process resulted in a controlled system phase margin of 63.7° .
 Further iterations would result in larger observer gains that may be undesirable during implementation.
-Verification of margins was performed for system with the MRROLQGI/LTR compensator; no change in gain margin resulted but phase margin was reduced to $63.3^{\circ}$ , a loss of $0.4^{\circ}$ .
+Verification of margins was performed for system with the MRROLQGI/LTR compensator; no change in gain margin resulted but phase margin was reduced to 63.3° , a loss of 0.4° .
 Again, this is not a significant difference.

-The step disturbance response for the model-reduced compensator is shown in Figure 14.8.
+The step disturbance response for the model-reduced compensator is shown in Figure 13.8.
 The step disturbance input is attenuated well, with a maximum deviation of less than 20 mV.
 This is a perfectly acceptable controller for the Ćuk converter.

-Figure 14.8: Unit step $v_g$ response of Ćuk converter - MRROLQGI/LTR compensator
+Figure 13.8: Unit step v_g response of Ćuk converter - MRROLQGI/LTR compensator